Bloomberry Research · Technical Report · Version 1.0

 Reveal setupChatGPT"Here's the thing…"

 Connective phrases that appear between ideas without adding meaning.
-These are among the most reliable single-signal indicators of AI-generated text.
+Among the most reliable signal indicators — AI-generated prose uses these at elevated rates because they create the appearance of logical flow without requiring actual logical connection.

 PhraseModelType